jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Throttle on the emails that can be sent from your Amazon EC2 account   Throttle applied Number of on-demand instances                                          Varies depending on instance type.
 For more information, see [How many instances can I run in Amazon EC2](http://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2){.ulink}.
-  Number of Spot Instances                                               100 Number of Reserved Instances                                           20 per Availability Zone
+  Number of Spot Instances                                               100 Number of Reserved Instances                                           20 per Availability Zone, per month

 Auto Scaling Limits {#limits_autoscaling .title}
 -------------------